 There wasn’t a strategy for my painting.
-I literally used one brush and a mister bottle and played around with adding different colours and blending them together.
+I literally used one brush and a spray bottle and played around with adding different colours and blending them together.

-I didn’t think I would use much Daffodil yellow but it added a nice highlight.
+I didn’t think I would use much Daffodil yellow but it was the best choice to add a nice highlight.

 My favourite colour was Bougainvillea, the red colour.
 Thank goodness for spellcheck, as I haven’t written that name correctly yet.

 I decided to finish painting one door before starting on the other so I could compare them.

 Isn’t it a dreamy melting pot of colour?
 Like an ocean.